 Personally, I feel that Russia was headed for disaster with or without the war (I am pretty certain that the Bolsheviks would never have been able to seize power in Russia without the conditions generated by World War I--the revolution would have been of a far different character, but there would have been a revolution nonetheless).
 Why do I feel that Russian was headed for disaster?

 Someone else who felt that Russia was headed for disaster in 1914, especially if a war broke out--which it did--was the Russian Minister of the interior, Petr Durnovo.
-Take a moment and read his prescient warning for Russia (Written in February 1914, it was a lengthy memo which pretty much meant that the tsar would not read it.), "A Future Anglo-German War Will Become an Armed Conflict between Two Groups of Powers," (*.pdf file) with bad implications for Russia.
+Take a moment and read his prescient warning for Russia (Written in February 1914, it was a lengthy memo which pretty much meant that the tsar would not read it.), "A Future Anglo-German War Will Become an Armed Conflict between Two Groups of Powers," (*.PDF file) with bad implications for Russia.
 [Source for the Durnovo document is Frank Golder, Documents of Russian History, 1914-1917 (1927)]Tsar Nicholas II and the his Headquarters Staff (GW)

 in the happy days before soldiers actually started dying.

 I'm not going to go into a lot of detail about Russian military campaigns in the Great War, as you can find a lot of information on the great websites that I have listed below.
 Let's just say that the Russian war effort was not well done, to say the least, despite the bravery of the Russian soldiers.
 Russia was plagued by inferior communications systems; a scandalous lack of weapons and arms; a broken transportation system; a horrific sanitary/hospital service that was just overwhelmed; and, at times, a complete lack of effective leadership (too many officers who achieved their rank as a result of their noble status).
 Let me also add that Russia was never troubled by a lack of bravery; it's just that Russian solders had too many handicaps to overcome.
 Russian troops always fought extremely well when matched against any foe (Austrians or Turks) other than the Germans; Russian soldiers just did not stack up well with the professionally-run German armies.

 That said, the real military disaster for Russia occurred in the first two months of the war in the battles of Tannenberg and then the Masurian Lakes, two crushing defeats at the hands of the Germans.Battle of Tannenberg Map

 I'm going to simplify a bit.
 The Russian plan was to advance two armies into Prussia in a pincer movement to ensnare the German armies there.
 The German plan for the start of the war was to hold off the Russians while the major attack was against the French in the West, the Schlieffen Plan.
-Even more so, the German plan called for limited German forces (only the Eighth army) to be deployed against the Russians, thinking that it would take a long time for the Russians to mobilize their army given the size of their country.
+Even more so, the German plan called for limited German forces (only the Eighth Army) to be deployed against the Russians, thinking that it would take a long time for the Russians to mobilize their army given the size of their country.
 The Germans would use almost all available troops in the sweeping maneuver through Belgium against the French; to knock the French out of the war quickly, and then the Germans could deal with the Russians.

-Ok.
+OK.
 The Russian advance into East Prussia was fraught with problems.
-1st, there was no good railway system to the front so supplies were not quick in reaching frontline troops and troop movements were extremely slow.
+1st, there was no good railway system to the front so supplies were not quick in reaching front-line troops and troop movements were extremely slow.
 2nd, the Russian communications system was a mess; so bad that at times there was no effective communications between army units.
 Many messages were not even sent in any kind of code, others were sent in a simple code easily cracked.
 3rd, the two Russian army commanders, Aleksandr Samsonov and Paul von Rennenkampf, did not get along as a result of some disagreement over tactics at the Battle of Mukden during the Russo-Japanese War 1904-05.
 This fact was known to the German chief-of-staff, Colonel Max Hoffmann (1869-1927), who had served as a military observer during the Russo-Japanese War and who had long been an observer of Russian military affairs.
 He would be the real mastermind of the German victories in East Prussia.

 The Russian advance was supposed to be a pincer movement; but the two pincers never acted in coordination and moved too far apart with Samsonov getting too far out in front.
 The result proved to be a disaster for Russia.
 In the span of about a month, the German generals Hindenburg and Ludendorff won two smashing victories against the Russians, first defeating and almost totally wiping out Samsonov's Second Army at the Battle of Tannenberg and then Rennenkampf's First Army at the Battle of the Masurian lakes.

 The result was two Russian elite armies gone; officers, weapons, artillery, about 300,000 men.
 Only 10,000 soldiers of Samsonov's army ever made it out of the German encirclement; Samsonov shot himself.
 German casualties were on the low end of about 40,000.Paul Ludwig Hans Anton von Beneckendorff und von Hindenburg (1847-1934) and Erich Ludendorff (1865-1937)